The Laurels School

-The Laurels School is an 11–18 girls Roman Catholic private day school and sixth form.
-Established in 2013 by the PACT Educational Trust, it is based in the Upper Norwood area of the London Borough of Croydon in England.
+The Laurels School was an 11–18 girls Roman Catholic private day school and sixth form.
+Established in 2013 by the PACT Educational Trust, it was based in the Upper Norwood area of the London Borough of Croydon in England.

-The school relocated to its present site in September 2021; it is the former location of Virgo Fidelis Convent Senior School, a Roman Catholic voluntary aided secondary school for girls.
-This space is shared with The Cedars School for boys.
+The school relocated in September 2021 to the former location of Virgo Fidelis Convent Senior School, a Roman Catholic voluntary aided secondary school for girls.
+This space was shared with The Cedars School for boys.

-In common with the neighbouring boys school and other members of the PACT Educational Trust, the ethos of The Laurels School is reportedly inspired by the teachings of St Josemaría Escrivá and the organisation he founded, Opus Dei.
+In common with the neighbouring boys school and other members of the PACT Educational Trust, the ethos of The Laurels School was reportedly inspired by the teachings of St Josemaría Escrivá and the organisation he founded, Opus Dei.

 History

 The original building on the site was a hunting lodge (of unknown age).
 In the late 1700s, the building was owned by the Earls of Bristol, and was known as Norwood House, the residence of the notable socialite Mary Nesbitt.
 In the early 1800s the lodge was sold and became known as the "Old Park Hotel".